Algernon Keith-Falconer, 9th Earl of Kintore

-Background and education
+Early life

-Born at Lixmount House, in Trinity, Edinburgh, Keith-Falconer was the eldest son of Francis Keith Falconer, 8th Earl of Kintore and his wife Louisa Madeleine, née Hawkins.
+Keith-Falconer was born at Lixmount House, in Trinity, Edinburgh, on 12 August 1852.
+He was the eldest son of Francis Keith Falconer, 8th Earl of Kintore and his wife Louisa Madeleine, née Hawkins.
+Among his siblings were Hon.
+Dudley Metcalfe Courtenay Keith-Falconer (who died unmarried), Hon.
+Ion Keith-Falconer (who married Gwendolen Bevan, a daughter of banker Robert Cooper Lee Bevan of Fosbury House), Lady Madeleine Dora Keith-Falconer (who married Capt.
+Francis Henry Tonge), Lady Blanche Catherine Keith-Falconer (who married Col. Granville Roland Francis Smith of Duffield Hall, a son of MP Rowland Smith).

 He was educated at Eton and Trinity College, Cambridge.

-Political career
+Career

 In 1880, Lord Kintore was the unsuccessful Conservative candidate for Chelsea.
 He succeeded to his father's titles upon his father's death in 1880, was appointed First Government Whip in the House of Lords in 1885 and was a Lord-in-waiting from 1885 to 1886 and from 1895 to 1905.
 In 1886, he was invested as a Privy Counsellor.
-In 1913 he was elected a Senior Deputy Speaker of the House of Lords of the House of Lords.
+In 1913 he was elected a Senior Deputy Speaker of the House of Lords.

 Governor of South Australia

 Lord Kintore was Governor of South Australia between 1889 and 10 April 1895.
 He was made a Knight-Grand-Cross of the Order of St Michael and St George (GCMG) on his appointment.
-A freemason, he was also Grand-Master of the United Grand Lodge of South Australia during his term as Governor (1889-1895).
+A freemason, he was also Grand-Master of the United Grand Lodge of South Australia during his term as Governor (1889–1895).

 He arrived with his family in South Australia on 11 April 1889 aboard the Orient and was formally welcomed by the administrator, Chief Justice Samuel Way, who later resigned as Grand Master of the United Grand Lodge of South Australia in his favour.

 Court, military and later life

-Lord Kintore acted as Lord-in-waiting for Queen Victoria for 1885/6 and Edward VII 1901-05.
+Lord Kintore acted as Lord-in-waiting for Queen Victoria for 1885/6 and Edward VII 1901–05.
 In early 1901 he was asked by King Edward to take part in a special diplomatic mission to announce the King's accession to the governments of Denmark, Sweden and Norway, Russia, Germany, and Saxony.

 Lord Kintore was appointed lieutenant-colonel in command of the 3rd (Militia) Battalion of the Gordon Highlanders on 17 October 1891.
 He also held the honorary rank of colonel.
 In January 1903 he was appointed an Aide-de-Camp for Militia to the King, and received the substantive rank of colonel in the militia.

 He was a Knight of Grand-Cross of the Order of the Crown of Italy of Italy, a 1st Class of the Order of the Red Eagle of Prussia, a Grand-Cross of the Military Order of Our Lord Jesus Christ of Portugal and a Grand-Cross of the Order of the Polar Star of Sweden.

-In 1911, Kintore was presented with a royal gift cigarette case by Prince Ferdinand of Bavaria (1884-1958).
+In 1911, Kintore was presented with a royal gift cigarette case by Prince Ferdinand of Bavaria (1884–1958).
 A century later, the gift featured in the Christie's London sale, SALE 7970 —IMPORTANT JEWELS held on 8 June 2011.

-Death

-He died on 3 March 1930 aged 77 at 10 Park Place, St James Street, London, of acute bronchitis and periurethral abscess and interred on 7 March 1930 at Keith Hall, Inverurie, Aberdeen.
-He was survived by his wife, two sons and two daughters.